kjartanm/easy-peasy-ebook/README.md

 You can use Export to look at the structure while editing.

-If you want to automate the process, hook your repository up to Netlify (https://www.netlify.com/) if CI tools are too much.

 The build process creates an epub and a pdf that is available from docs.
 An epubcheck report is saved to reports directory.